Machine learning with neural networks: McCulloch-Pitts neurons

-As written, this computation is performed for all neurons $i$ in parallel, and the outputs $n_i$ are the inputs to all neurons at the next time step, therefore the outputs have the time argument $t+1$.
-These steps are repeated many times, resulting in time series of the activity levels of all neurons in the network, referred to as {\em neural dynamics} .

-The procedure described above is called {\em synchronous updating} .
-An alternative is to choose a neuron randomly (or following a prescribed deterministic rule), and to update only this one, instead of all together.
-This scheme is called {\em asynchronous updating} .
-If there are $N$ neurons, then one synchronous step corresponds to $N$ asynchronous steps, on average.
-This difference in time scales is not the only difference between synchronous and asynchronous updating.
-In general the two schemes yield different neural dynamics.

-Now consider the details of the computation step Equation~(\ref{eq:mcp}).
-The function $\theta_{\rm H}(b)$ is the {\em activation function} .
-Its argument is often referred to as the {\em local field}, $b_i(t) = \sum_j w_{ij} n_j(t)-\mu_i$.
-Since the neurons can only assume the states $0/1$, the activation function is taken to be the {\em Heaviside function} , $\theta_{\rm H}(b) =0$ if $b<0$ and $\theta_{\rm H}(b) =1$ if $b> 0$ (Figure \figref{Heaviside}).
-The Heaviside function is not defined at $b=0$.
-To avoid problems in our computer algorithms, we usually take $\theta_{\rm H}(0)=1$.

-Equation~(\ref{eq:mcp}) shows that the neuron performs a weighted linear average of the inputs $n_j(t)$.
-The {\em weights} $w_{ij}$ are called {\em synaptic} weights .
-Here the first index, $i$, refers to the neuron that does the computation, and $j$ labels all neurons that connect to neuron $i$.
-The connection strengths between different pairs of neurons are in general different, reflecting different strengths of the synaptic couplings.
-When the value of $w_{ij}$ is positive, we say that the coupling is called {\em excitatory} .
-When $w_{ij}$ is negative, the connection is called {\em inhibitory} .
-When $w_{ij}=0$ there is no connection:
+We see that the neuron performs a weighted average of the inputs $s_j(t)$.
+The parameters $w_{ij}$ are called {\em weights} .
+Here the first index, $i$, refers to the neuron that does the computation, and $j$ labels the neurons that connect to neuron $i$.
+In general weights between different pairs of neurons assume different numerical values, reflecting different strengths of the synaptic couplings.
+Weights can be positive or negative, and we say that there is no connection when $w_{ij}=0$.

+In this book we refer to the model described in Figure \ref{fig:C1S2MccullochPitts} as the {\em McCulloch-Pitts neuron} , although their original model had additional constraints on the weights.
+The threshold\footnote{In the {\em deep-learning} literature \cite{Goodfellow}, the thresholds are called {\em biases} , defined as the negative of $\theta_i$, with a plus sign in Equation (\ref{eq:C1S2localfield}).
+In this book we use the convention (\ref{eq:C1S2localfield}), with the minus sign.} for neuron $i$ is denoted by $\theta_i$.

+Finally, note that the computation (\ref{eq:mcp}) is performed for all neurons $i$ in parallel, given the states $s_j(t)$ at time step $t$.
+The outputs $s_i(t+1)$ are the inputs to all neurons at the next time step.
+Therefore the outputs have the time argument $t+1$.
+These steps are repeated many times, resulting in time series of the activity levels of all neurons in the network.